octovel/.github/GOVERNANCE.md

-# Gleemo Governance
+# Octovel Governance

-This document outlines the governance model for the Gleemo organization and its projects.
+This document outlines the governance model for the Octovel organization and its projects.
 It defines how decisions are made, who makes them, and how the community can participate in the process.

 ## 1. Roles and Responsibilities